Shelbourne F.C. (women): Women's National League

 In 2015 Shelbourne Ladies merged with Raheny United's senior women's team.
 This effectively saw Shelbourne Ladies takeover Raheny United's place in the Women's National League.
 During the subsequent 2015–16 season, Shelbourne Ladies finished as runners-up in FAI Women's Cup, the WNL Shield and the Women's National League.
 All three competitions were won by Wexford Youths.
 However Shelbourne Ladies did win the WNL Cup after defeating UCD Waves 3–2 in the final at Richmond Park on 1 May 2016.
-In 2016 Shelbourne won the FAI Women's Cup after defeating Wexford Youths 5–0 in the final.
+In 2016 Shelbourne won the FAI Women's Cup after defeating Wexford Youths 5–0 in the final at the Aviva Stadium.
 The most notable individual performance to come out of the game was undoubtedly that of Shels' Leanne Kiernan, who scored a hat-trick and picked up the 'player of the match' award for her efforts.

 The team won their first league championship when they finished the shortened 2016 season in first place.
-They qualified for the 2017–18 UEFA Women's Champions League with that title.
+They qualified for the 2017–18 UEFA Champions League with that title.
 In March 2019 Shelbourne announced a number of steps intended to boost "equality and parity of esteem for all of our players".
 They dropped the word Ladies from the women's team's name and moved WNL home games from the AUL Complex to the main stadium at Tolka Park.

+The Reds hosted the first live league game which was broadcast on TG4 from Tolka Park on 2 October 2021 with the home side beating DLR Waves 1:0 with Alex Kavanagh scoring the only goal.
+Shels secured their second league title weeks later on a dramatic final day of the season as Shels won 3:2 to overtake Peamount United who threw away a two goal lead to lose 2:5.
+They were denied the double though in the FAI Cup final by Wexford Youths.

+In 2022, the side went one better by securing the double.
+Facing Wexford away in a winner takes all final day decider, Shels strolled to a resounding 4:0 win to retain the WNL for the first time in their history.
+The cup was subsequently secured with a 2:0 win over Athlone Town in front of a record FAI Women's Cup final crowd.

+Shels would miss out on league success in 2023 and 2024, finishing runners-up on both occasions, but would meet Athlone Town again in both the 2023 and 2024 FAI Cup finals.
+Shels would lose on penalties in the 2023 final, but would exact a form of revenge to deny Athlone the double in the 2024 final with a thumping 6:1 win.

+Shels beat Athlone Town 2:1 in Tolka Park in the 2025 FAI Women’s President’s Cup, the season curtain raiser.